tweag/cardano-peras/docs/weekly-updates.md

 # Weekly status updates

+## 2025-10-24

+ - Started implementing the Peras voting rules https://github.com/tweag/cardano-peras/issues/116 https://github.com/IntersectMBO/ouroboros-consensus/pull/1723

+ - Continued working on adding Peras certificates to block bodies https://github.com/tweag/cardano-peras/issues/141

+   Met with Alexey Kuleshevich (IOG Ledger team lead) to discuss possible Ledger↔Consensus interfaces.
+In particular, there is a new flow of data due to block validation now requiring the epoch nonce from the header state.
+See https://github.com/tweag/cardano-peras/issues/152.

+ - Finished an [implementation design document](https://github.com/IntersectMBO/ouroboros-consensus/blob/peras/experimental-object-diffusion-inbound-v2/ouroboros-consensus/src/ouroboros-consensus/Ouroboros/Consensus/MiniProtocol/ObjectDiffusion/Inbound/V2.md) for efficient Peras Vote Diffusion.

+ - Prepared for the public demo on 2025-10-27, see the "Peras" channel on the IOG Discord for how to join.

 ## 2025-10-17

  - Finished an initial draft of the inbound vote decision logic https://github.com/IntersectMBO/ouroboros-consensus/pull/1698, which now needs to be tested and benchmarked.